autostu/homebrew-trader/README.md

 accounts:
   - type: fcoin
     id: fcoin_main
-    # contract is an abstraction of trading system and you can define it yourself.
+    # contract is an abstraction in the trading system and you can define it yourself.
     # You can only buy or sell 1 2 3.. pieces of contract, and each contract has {amount} (0.01) {base} btc.
     contract:
       base: btc